 - Join the FWIS community and share what you learn about teaching a communication-intensive course with colleagues from across campus.

-- Tenured and tenure-track faculty may choose between a PWC-trained TA or a modest research stipend.
+- Tenured and tenure-track faculty may choose between a PWC-trained TA, a $3000 research stipend, or a $3000 honorarium.

 - There is also a modest stipend for attending the pedagogy training seminar.